blakewatson/htmlforpeople/src/05-adding-an-about-page.md

 </main>
 ```

 What is this `class="notice"`?
-You can learn more about classes in the bonus CSS articles at the end of this series.
+You can learn more about classes in the bonus CSS chapters at the end of this book.
 But, in short, this will activate some styles provided by Simple.css for making a little box with some text in it.

 ![](/assets/img/adding-an-about-page-3.png)